My Sugar Free Kitchen

 Instructions

-• Preheat fan oven to 170 degrees C. (340 degrees F) Line a square or rectangle baking tin with baking paper.
+• Preheat fan oven to 170℃.
+(340℉) Line a square or rectangle baking tin with baking paper.
 (Spray with a little oil to make the paper stick.)

-• In a large mixing bowl, add the rolled oats, almond meal, coconut sugar and coconut.
+• In a large mixing bowl, add 2 cups rolled oats, 1 cup almond meal, 1 cup coconut sugar and ¾ cup desiccated coconut.
 Mix together.

-• Add butter, peanut butter and maple syrup to a pot on the stove and heat on medium high heat until melted, stirring continuously – about 3 minutes.
-Once melted, stir through the bicarb soda until dissolved.
+• Add ½ cup butter, 2 tablespoons natural peanut butter and 3 tablespoons maple syrup to a pot on the stove and heat on medium high heat until melted, stirring continuously – about 3 minutes.
+Once melted, stir through ½ teaspoon bicarb soda until dissolved.

 • Make a well in the centre of the dry ingredients and pour the wet mixture in.
 Mix together with a large spoon, until its well combined.